lucas-mcintyre/computer_vision_inf634/README.md

 - `Computer_Vision_INF634.ipynb`: This notebook contains code that can be used to train models, evaluate their performance, run the Grad-CAM on them and to digitally "clean" the images using image inpainting.
 The .py files in the `src` folder need to be uploaded to the colab environment for this notebook to work.
-- `CycleGAN_Training.ipynb`: This notebook contains code for training the CycleGAN model (which unfortunately did not work very well).
+- `CycleGAN_Training.ipynb`: This notebook contains code for training the CycleGAN model.

 ### Code